sniklaus/teaching-webdev/README.md

 # teaching-webdev
-This project provides the framework for my full stack web development class, in which the students are ought to solve various exercises that are automatically graded by a server.
+This project provides the framework for my full stack web development class in which the students are ought to solve various exercises that are automatically graded by a server.

 ## overview
 The repository contains all the exercises together with individual submission scripts.
 To effectively make use of the framework, you will need a login that you are going to receive at the beginning of the course.